MoSA: Motion-Coherent Human Video Generation via Structure-Appearance Decoupling: More comparative experiments

-\textbf{User Study.} To enable a more comprehensive evaluation, we conduct a manual assessment of the generated results across different methods.
+To enable a more comprehensive evaluation, we conduct a manual assessment of the generated results across different methods.
 Specifically, participants are presented with video samples generated by various models for each text prompt and are asked to select the most preferred video based on two criteria: Motion Quality, which assesses the realism and coherence of human motion, and Video Quality, which evaluates the overall visual fidelity and realism of the generated appearance.
 We then calculated the proportion of times each method is selected as the best.
-As reported in Table~\ref{table:user study with humand} and Table~\ref{table: user study with general t2v}, our MoCo consistently achieved the highest preference rates in both Motion Quality and Video Quality, demonstrating its superior performance in generating visually realistic and motion-consistent human videos.
+As reported in Tab.~\ref{table: new user study with vdm} and Tab.~\ref{table: new user study with humandreamer}, our MoSA achieved the highest preference rates in both Motion Quality and Video Quality, demonstrating its superior performance in generating visually realistic and motion-coherent human videos.